Balasubramanian-pg/COF-CO3/Domain 1.0 Snowflake AI Data Cloud Features and Architecture/1.3 Snowflake Object Hierarchy and Types/Database Objects/Readme.md

 The most reliable inventory queries are still `SHOW DATABASES`, `SHOW SCHEMAS`, and the relevant `INFORMATION_SCHEMA` and `ACCOUNT_USAGE` views. `SHOW` is good for operational visibility, `INFORMATION_SCHEMA` is good for current-database metadata, and `ACCOUNT_USAGE` is where you go for historical and cross-object auditing. ([Snowflake Docs][9])

-Use these as add-on sections only.

-## Readme.md

-Snowflake database objects are best treated as a layered contract, not a flat catalog.
-The database is the namespace and governance boundary, schemas are the containment and privilege boundary, and the object types inside schemas determine runtime behavior, durability, and operational risk.
-In production, the fastest way to break a deployment is to ignore object type differences and assume that all objects participate in the same lifecycle, which is false for pipes, models, external tables, materialized views, and procedures. ([docs.snowflake.com](https://docs.snowflake.com/en/sql-reference/sql/create-database), [docs.snowflake.com](https://docs.snowflake.com/en/user-guide/security-access-control-overview))

-For inventory and impact analysis, use `INFORMATION_SCHEMA` for low-latency current-state inspection and `ACCOUNT_USAGE` for historical, cross-database, and cross-account governance analysis.
-For dependency management, `OBJECT_DEPENDENCIES` is the right source when you need to know what will break if a base object is replaced or dropped.
-For access packaging, use database roles inside the database and managed access schemas where you want grant authority centralized. ([docs.snowflake.com](https://docs.snowflake.com/en/sql-reference/info-schema), [docs.snowflake.com](https://docs.snowflake.com/en/sql-reference/account-usage/object_dependencies), [docs.snowflake.com](https://docs.snowflake.com/en/sql-reference/snowflake-db-roles))

 ## Pipes and ML Models and Applications.md

 ### Pipes